ttntm/ttntm/src/blog/2024/48-tkb.md

 Overall, I'd say I'd recommend creating/maintaining a personal kb/wiki.
 It feels liberating and will probably turn into a valuable resource that you'll enjoy taking care of.

-Oh, I almost forgot - here's a link, feel free to check it out: [TKB](/wiki/)

 PS: Mark wrote a similar article that I can recommend.
 {% reply "Goodbye Logseq, Obsidian, and Vimwiki.
 Hello, mdBook!", "https://www.markpitblado.me/blog/goodbye-logseq-obsidian-and-vimwiki-hello-mdbook/" %}